marler8997/zigbuild/README.md

 # zig-update

 A convenient tool to quickly download the latest zig compiler.
 Currently written in python3.
 Run `./zig-update` on linux and `python3 zig-update` on windows.
+Use the `--clean` option to cleanup older compilers (note: `--clean` will only clean older compilers if it successfully installed the latest one).

+### zig-update details

-This tool installs zig into a versioned sub-directory in your `PATH` and adds a script/symlink file directly in the `PATH` directory so that `zig` can be executed from anywhere.
+`zig-update` installs zig into a versioned sub-directory in your `PATH` and adds a script/symlink file directly in the `PATH` directory so that `zig` can be executed from anywhere.
 The `zig-update` script will find this directory from previous installations or will prompt to select one if not found.
 On linux, installing zig to `~/bin` would result in these files:

 Linux:
 ```